Meet our Champions

 Ruth Maclaren (Sciencedipity, UK)

-Ruth is a Biomedical Scientist and teacher and founded the science outreach company, Devon Science (formerly Sciencedipity).
+I am a Biomedical Scientist and teacher and founded the science outreach company, Devon Science (formerly Sciencedipity).
 The Devon Science team takes fun and hands-on science education to children, families and educators.
-Ruth is passionate about getting kids hands-on with all areas of science from a young age, and is particularly keen on getting kids interactive with microbiology such as for The Eden Project and The Somerscience Festival, as well as her own events.
+I am passionate about getting kids hands-on with all areas of science from a young age, and am particularly keen on getting kids interactive with microbiology such as for The Eden Project and The Somerscience Festival, as well as her own events.

 -